xigxog/kubefox/docs/getting_started/quickstart.md

 - [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) -
   CLI for communicating with the Azure control plane.

+## Tracing

+You can choose to run the Quickstart with tracing active, or without tracing.
+With tracing active, a couple of additional Pods are created:

+1. A Pod for OpenTelemetry which collects and exports trace data to Jaeger
+2. A Pod for Jaeger providing a visual interface for trace data

+Tracing enables you to trace the workflow of your application - which components call which components, how much time was spent in each component etc.

+If this is the first time you've worked with Kubernetes or KubeFox, perhaps skip tracing for now just to keep things simple.
+But if you're feeling adventurous or curious, feel free to proceed with Tracing Active.

+=== "Tracing Active"

+=== "No Tracing"

+By the way, once you select **Tracing Active** or **No Tracing**, or whether you're going to use **Local(kind)** or **Azure** (below), it remains selected throughout the document so you can select-and-forget.

 ## Setup Kubernetes

 Let's kick things off by setting up a Kubernetes cluster.
 Use the following